 Our provocation is this: For over 50 years, there have been calls, generally unanswered, to radically change the nature and outcomes of psychology education.
 Why and how should we respond now?

 Miller (1969) made the eloquent case that those with psychological knowledge should “give psychology away” (p.1071) through education within both classrooms and the public domain (pp.1072-1073).
-Indeed, he called for a revolution based on a new conceptualization of human nature – but the world was not yet ready for Miller’s revolution (Marsden, 2014).

-Halpern et al. (2010) suggested that psychology education should become as mainstream as the ‘3R’s’ [i.e., (r)eading, w(r)iting, and a(r)ithmetic], particularly as most current societal problems relate to human behavior (Halpern, 2010).
+Halpern et al. (2010) suggested that psychology education should become as mainstream as the ‘3R’s’ [i.e., (r)eading, w(r)iting, and a(r)ithmetic], particularly as most current societal problems relate to human behavior.
 Recently, Halpern and Dunn (in press-a, in press-b) have argued that in the age of unintentional misinformation and deliberate disinformation, false truths and fake news, the need for psychology education, including critical thinking, is particularly urgent.

 So – why now?
-The COVID-19 pandemic has provided us with an opportunity, in particular: (a) the sudden and necessary switch from classroom/blended to blended/online delivery, and cuts in revenue experienced across global higher educational institutions, necessitates a rethink of educational delivery across the board, and creates a culture of “change-mindedness”; (b) the pandemic exacerbated and highlighted social and economic inequities in Western societies and internationally, which we may be able to address using psychological strategies; (c) the pandemic (including the lock-downs) has caused increased distress, which must be addressed, including through educational systems; and (d) universities are under increased pressure to produce flexible job-ready graduates for an economically uncertain post-pandemic society.
+The COVID-19 pandemic has provided us with an opportunity, in particular: (a) the sudden and necessary switch from classroom/blended to blended/online delivery, as well as cuts in higher education revenue, necessitates a rethink of educational delivery, and creates a culture of “change-mindedness”; (b) the pandemic exacerbated and highlighted social and economic inequities in Western societies and internationally; (c) the pandemic (including the lock-downs) has caused increased distress; and (d) universities are under increased pressure to produce flexible job-ready graduates for an economically uncertain post-pandemic society.
 Psychology education can contribute to solutions for all of these issues.
-In summary, we have an incredible opportunity now to rethink and to ‘sell’ psychology education as a valuable preparation for work and life in the post-pandemic 21st Century.
+In summary, we have an opportunity now to rethink and to ‘sell’ psychology education as a valuable preparation for work and life in the post-pandemic 21st Century.

-As Cranney (2020) stated, psychology is a “unique combination of: (1) knowledge created primarily through the scientific method, (2) subject matter which is about us – the human mind and behavior, and (3) evidence-based practice” (p.3).
-And this creates, as Miller (1969) argued, the imperative for us, as citizens, to share what we know about human behavior, including taking a leadership role in contributing to solving and/or preventing societal problems that have a human behavior component.
 It is worth noting here that there is a significant challenge inherent in this endeavor: our human tendency to hold tightly to our current world view, and resist taking on new information (e.g., as offered by psychological research) that challenges that world view.
 See Supplementary Materials for further discussion on this point.

-In terms of psychological literacy (PL), as recently summarized by Morris et al. (in press, p4), there:
+In terms of psychological literacy (PL), as recently summarized by Morris et al. (in press, p.4), there:

 “…appear to be two current approaches to defining and operationalizing PL: (a) as a set of capabilities – knowledge, skills, and attitudes, that a student should acquire during their psychology education, and (b) as a general capacity to intentionally apply psychology to achieve personal, professional, and societal goals.
 Regarding the former, although there is some consensus regarding what constitutes the set of capabilities, further development is required.
-Regarding the latter, practical implications, challenges and opportunities require further exploration”
+Regarding the latter, practical implications, challenges and opportunities require further exploration”.

-We consider these challenges and opportunities as an invitation to develop a unifying paradigm of PL, and the current societal climate as providing the impetus to do so.
+We consider (a) these challenges and opportunities as an invitation to develop a unifying paradigm of PL, and (b) the current societal climate as providing the impetus to do so.